Compensation, stock ownership and loans

 The design and regular review and evaluation of the compensation system are the responsibility of the Nomination & Compensation Committee (NCC).

-Within the limits of the maximum aggregate amounts approved by the Annual Shareholder Meeting, the Board of Directors once annually prepares the compensation proposals, as follows:
+Subject to the limits of the maximum aggregate amounts approved by the Annual Shareholder Meeting, the Board of Directors once annually prepares the compensation proposals, as follows:

 Market comparison criteria